How workforce perceptions of safety culture in healthcare differ by race, ethnicity, and gender

 Conducting focus groups and pulse surveying on safety culture items can help get to the root causes.
 Running targeted interventions on demographics who report lower perceptions of safety culture—notably, women physicians and Black managers—is also a critical strategy for retaining these key leaders at your organization.

-Ultimately, the goal is to optimize safety culture by identifying gaps and then implementing interventions to close them.
+Ultimately, the goal is to optimize safety culture in healthcare by identifying gaps and then implementing interventions to close them.
 Achieving this will require organizations to redouble their efforts toward a safety-first, zero harm culture for all patients and associates.
 At the same time, they will need to integrate DEI competence into safety culture, including cultural competence or bias training.
 Breaking down silos between the domains of safety culture and diversity and inclusion initiatives will prove essential to success.

 - Even a small difference in mean score could represent a meaningful difference in percentile ranks.
 Of note, a 0.05 decrease can be the equivalent of 8–10 percentile points.